SArehalli/Imprecise-Absolute-Adjectives/LassiterGoodman.md

 viz.marginals(L1Listener("safe"));
 ~~~~

-Kao et. al. Modified to be about absolute adjective interpretation.
+Granularity as the variance of a normal Distribution used to compute "KDE score" of literal listener.

 ~~~~
 var COST = 2/3
 var RATIONALITY = 4
-var prec = 500
+var prec = 100

 // Generate array of size N+1 of 0...N
 var genArray = function(N) {